How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 How to practice this phase:

-- Solve 3–5 problems per day, focusing on understanding — not speed
+- Solve 3–5 problems per day, focusing on understanding (not speed).

-- After solving, read the editorial and at least one alternative solution
+- After solving, read the editorial and at least one alternative solution.

-- After each problem, write down the time/space complexity and why — this trains the analysis muscle interviewers test
+- After each problem, write down the time/space complexity and why.
+This trains the analysis muscle interviewers test.

 - Keep a spreadsheet: problem name, pattern used, whether you solved it unaided, and what tripped you up.
-Review failures the next day
+Review failures the next day.

-A structured problem list like the Grind 75 is ideal for this phase — it’s ordered by difficulty and covers the essential patterns systematically.
+A structured problem list like the Grind 75 is ideal for this phase.
+It’s ordered by difficulty and covers the essential patterns systematically.

 Resources for this phase:

-- NeetCode Roadmap — visual map of topics with curated problems for each
+- NeetCode Roadmap: visual map of topics with curated problems for each

-- LeetCode Top Interview 150 — LeetCode’s own curated list
+- LeetCode Top Interview 150: LeetCode’s own curated list

-- Tech Interview Handbook — free guide covering DSA fundamentals and study plans
+- Tech Interview Handbook: free guide covering DSA fundamentals and study plans

-Phase 2: Pattern Mastery (Week 3–4)
+Phase 2: Pattern Mastery

 Once you have the fundamentals, shift from learning data structures to recognizing problem patterns.
 This is the single biggest unlock for interview performance.